-Landings by share type and fishery - including pounds and revenues - CV-1, CV-2, and CV-3
+Landings by share type and fishery - including pounds and revenues - CV-1, CV-2, CV-3, CP-2, and CP-3

 Currently, the only quantitative source available for analyzing the ex vessel prices (including post-landing payments) by share type is this data collection.
-Although fish ticket landings data includes revenues, post-landing payments are not included in reported prices.
+Although fish ticket landings and IFQ data could be used to examine revenues by share type, post-landing payments are not included in those reported prices.
 Commercial Operator's Annual Reports (COAR) include all payments (including any post-landings payments), but those data do not identify landings by share type.